wblndr/blndrs-depth-pass-recording-workflow/README.md

 ### Installation

-**Note:** You will need to configure your ReShade shaders manually by following the steps below.
-A pre-configured preset file is not provided.

 1.  **Download the files** from this repository.
 2.  **Copy the `reshade-shaders` folder** into your game's root directory where the game's `.exe` file is located.
 This will place the `.fx` files in `[Game Directory]/reshade-shaders/Shaders/SBS-WFX/`.
 3.  **Start your game** and open the ReShade overlay (usually the `Home` key).